On this day in 1964, the Beatles officially cracked America - making them still one of very few British bands to have achieved this difficult feat.

 Today only Paul and Ringo survive: Paul is, of course, Sir Paul McCartney, though Ringo is only Richard Starkey MBE.
 Still, we're toasting the Fab Four, one of the all-time great British bands, with an Absolutely Fabulous.

-Today was also the day in 1909 that Carmen Miranda was born in a northern Portugese village.
+Carmen Miranda was born in a northern Portuguese village this day in 1909.
 When she was still a baby, her parents emigrated to Brazil though, and settled in Rio de Janeiro where her father opened up a barber shop.
 Before Carmen Miranda was discovered as a singer, she worked in a tie shop and then in a boutique where she learned to make hats.
 By 1946 though she was Hollywood's highest-paid entertainer, and top female tax payer in the United States.

 Miranda was nicknamed The Brazilian Bombshell, and was renowned for her sexy samba moves, her huge platforms and her enormous fruity hats.
 We were wondering what drink we should be quaffing tonight in remembrance of Miranda, and decided that Fruits of the Forest contained a great deal of hear headdress, so might be a good one to at least start off with.